 What it means: Your file has been quarantined as there's a significant cause for concern with regards to the quality of your email data.

-What you need to do: You'll need to either contact our support team or your account manager, if you have one, to discuss your data in more detail.
+What you need to do: You need to either contact our support team or your Customer Success representative to discuss your data in more detail.